 Lockers are an optional extra for students but are highly recommended and are available for all students.
-A charge of £10 is made.
-Of this £5 is a non-returnable payment, which is put into a fund to cover maintenance and replacement of lockers. £5 is a returnable deposit on a key.
+A charge of £15 is made.
+Of this, £10 is a non-returnable payment, which is put into a fund to cover maintenance and replacement of lockers. £5 is a returnable deposit on a key.
 If keys are not lost, no further payment will be needed during the child's school career.
 Lost keys are charged at £3 per key.
 We shall write to you early in the Autumn Term to see if you wish to hire a locker.
-Please do not send any money into school until requested to do so.
+Payment for lockers will be requested via ParentPay.